A CSS framework add-on to Bootstrap

 Responsive iFrames

-styles built in by default to match the aspect-ratio of YouTube videos.
-For elements that use a different aspect ratio, the aspect-ratio
+RS has responsive <iframe> styles built in by default to match the aspect-ratio of YouTube videos.
+For elements that use a different aspect ratio, the aspect-ratio can be adjusted on that element.

 iframe { aspect-ratio: 16 / 9; height: auto; position: relative; width: 100%; }